Miami Valley Institute of Food & Spirits

 FARM TO TABLE

-Covid has required us to be flexible and adapt to change.
-Farm to Table was no exception.
+Covid required us to be flexible and adapt to change.
+Farm to Table is no exception.
 Metro Parks had a hiring freeze which left Possum Creek severely understaffed.
-Possum Creek suspended their summer programs and could not guarantee supporting our program in the Fall.
-Therefore, Farm to Table events at Possum Creek for September could not happen.
-There also were staffing issues at both Southdale and DECA Middle.
-The Dayton Club closed last December.
-It was decided that our Dorothy Lane Market tour had reached the end of its effectiveness.
-Calvin Mayne has been generous for 4 years, another year would have been imposing.
-Therefore, it was necessary to regroup.
+Possum Creek suspended their summer programs and could not guarantee support in the Fall.
+Therefore, Farm to Table events at Soouthdale and DECA Middle, along with Possum Creek, Dorothy Lane Market had to change.
 Bern Schwieterman, MVIFS member, shared a project at Oakview Elementary, Kettering.
 The first grade teachers, principal and custodian were all on board for raised gardens with vegetables/herbs focusing on healthy nutrition.
 The 1st graders filled the beds with dirt and planted before the end of school.
 Families and MVIFS members will maintain the gardens over the summer.
 In the fall, they will harvest and dine on their rewards.
 This project follows 1st grade standards.
-MVIFS financed the start up.
-We know our members will support this project – the teachers, along with Bern, will help us along the way.
-Shown below are updates for each year of our 'new' Farm to Table initiative at Oakview Elementary.
+MVIFS has financed the start up.
+We know members will assist in this project – the teachers, along with Bern, will help us along the way.
+Thanks to our board for visiting Oakview and supporting this new project.

-2023 Farm to Table
+Farm to Table*** January , '26

-*New*Oakview Elementary Garden Project - May 2023 Update
+Oakview Elementary Garden Project

 by Jeanne Evans & Liz Betz

 May 9th, Oakview's first graders rotated through 3 stations: enjoying a salad grown in the Tower, weeding the garden areas in preparation for vegetable planting and spreading a covering around the beds.
 The students were actively involved in all activities. (the salad was enjoyed by all, with or without the dressing) The teachers have successfully integrated instruction and activities all year long to support healthy nutrition.
 The students will celebrate these experiences by planting the vegetables the last week of school.
 Families have signed up for weekly maintenance throughout the summer.
-MVIFS can be very proud of Oakview teachers and students who have supported Farm to Table. - check out the pictures below (select 1 to open all the pictures)
+MVIFS can be very proud of Oakview teachers and students who have supported Farm to Table.

 Oakview Elementary Garden Project - April 2023 Update